Va11eyard/Books_Library/README.md

   - Enter any city name to retrieve relevant weather data.
 - **Translator:**
   - Allows you to translate a word to another language.
-- **Fun Fact about Number:**
-  - Provides interesting fact about your chosen number.
+- **The New York Times bestsellers:**
+  - Provides information about book reviews and The New York Times Best Sellers lists.
 - **Dictionary** - Enter any word and choose language, after get a meaning of word.

+##
+**Note that Weather information and Translator is just additional APIs which has nothing to do with requierments, while Books and Dictionary is APIs about my theme.**

 ## Admin information:
 - username: Dinmukhammed
 - password: Dinmukhammed2207

 ## Admin page:
-In order to get access to the admin page use this: https://assignment3-sloo.onrender.com/admin/65ca5a4c1acba6b9537cc277
+**In order to get access to the admin page click the button with house icon**

 ## Dependencies
 - **Express:** Used for server setup and routing.